Hanabi-Live/hanabi-live/docs/features.md

 #### 1) Future Required Efficiency

 - The left number shows the efficiency needed to get the maximum score based on how well things are going so far.
 This is calculated with the following formula:
-  - `cards not gotten yet / maximum clues that it is possible to give before the game ends`
+  - `cards not gotten yet / maximum clues that it is possible to give before the game ends`.
   - `cards not gotten yet` is simply `maximum possible score - cards gotten`.
 - Players can mouse over the _Future Required Efficiency_ number in order to see how it is being calculated.